eltociear/website/src/lib/content/frameworks/en/implementation/adaptive-universal-basic-income/four-layer-payout-system.md

 > *"True wealth flows in rivers we have never learned to measure—the grandmother's wisdom shared over evening tea, the neighbor's help during illness, the forest's gift of clean air and water.
 Our economics must finally recognize what our hearts have always known: the most valuable work is often the most invisible."*

 The AUBI payout system recognizes that human value extends far beyond market transactions, creating multiple pathways for economic participation that honor different forms of contribution while ensuring everyone's basic needs are met unconditionally.
-This four-layer architecture moves from philosophical foundation to practical implementation, transforming economic systems from scarcity-based competition to abundance-based cooperation.
+This four-layer architecture moves from philosophical foundation to practical implementation, transforming economic systems from scarcity-based competition to abundance-based cooperation through dual-track recognition of both professional care work and sacred community relationships.

 ## Layer 0: Relational Wealth (Philosophical Foundation)

-**Layer 0** honors the unmonetized contributions that form the foundation of healthy communities—kinship care, spiritual guidance, cultural wisdom transmission, and countless daily acts of generosity that make life meaningful but never appear in economic accounting.
+**Layer 0** honors the unmonetized contributions that form the foundation of healthy communities—kinship care, spiritual guidance, cultural wisdom transmission, and countless daily acts of generosity that make life meaningful but never appear in economic accounting and should never be commodified.

 ### The Invisible Economy of Care